Jordan Holtswarth Hartman- Doctor of Philosophy

 Introduction

-I am a Ph.D. candidate at University of Illinois Urbana-Champaign with a focus on genomics in freshwater ecology.
-I am particularly interested in the intersection of species distribution modeling and conservation genomics for imperiled and invasive species.
-Through my time at UIUC, I have excelled in the use next-generation sequencing, metabarcoding, and the use of eDNA for conservation actions.
-As I approach the end of my PhD, I am looking for post-doc opportunities in/around the midwest!
+I am a postdoctoral researcher in the Collaborative Conservation Genomics Laboratory at UIUC studying conservation genomics.
+I am particularly interested in the intersection of species distribution modeling and genomics for imperiled and invasive species.
+Through my time at UIUC, I have excelled in the use of next-generation sequencing, metabarcoding, and the use of eDNA for conservation actions.

 Education